dmoose/openApiGo/README.md

 ```

 The converter still attempts to parse the document and generate Markdown; it just avoids the additional validation step.

+## Stability & versioning

+This module follows semantic versioning.
+Until `v1.0.0` the API may change in minor ways as it evolves; once `v1.0.0` is tagged, breaking changes will only occur in new major versions.

+For most users it is sufficient to depend on the latest tagged version, for example:

+- `go get github.com/dmoose/openapi-go-md@latest`

 ## Development